FarronF/limerick-council-meetings/meetings/2017/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Municipal District of Newcastle West -12th April 2017.md

 On the proposal of Councillor Sheahan, seconded by Councillor Galvin it was agreed to allocate

-€1,000 to Athea Phone Booth Defibrillator.---
+€1,000 to Athea Phone Booth Defibrillator.
+---
 3

 **(b)**